Vernon Schillinger: Season 6

 Schillinger is released from solitary, on the condition that he does not rape any more inmates.
-He immediately rapes Franklin Winthrop, who offers to kill Beecher's father if he can join the Aryans.
+He immediately orally rapes Franklin Winthrop, who offers to kill Beecher's father Harrison, who had been visiting Oz to help Keller overturn his murder conviction, if he can join the Aryans.
 Schillinger accepts, and Winthrop kills Beecher's father after paying the guards to lock him in a corridor.
 Meanwhile, a family friend of Schillinger's, Mayor Wilson Loewen, faces trial for reportedly assisting the Ku Klux Klan in murder of two young Black girls in 1963.
 The trial leads to a full-scale race riot in the city, which spreads into Oz, putting the entire prison in lockdown.
 When the lockdown is over, Loewen is sent to Oz and put in Unit J with Beecher.

 When Beecher saves Loewen from choking, Schillinger is so grateful that he agrees not to interfere with Beecher's parole.
 However, Beecher (unaware of Loewen's ties to the Brotherhood) rebuffs Schillinger and tells him it was simply his "instinct" to help Loewen.
 When Keller intervenes in Beecher's parole and gets him sent back to Oz, Schillinger decides to call a truce with Keller.
 Despite Beecher saving Schillinger's idol, the truce is ultimately undone when Loewen expresses regret for supporting Schillinger, having learned of his vendetta against Beecher.
 In addition, Loewen tells Schillinger that he never really liked him.
-Disgusted, Schillinger turns against Loewen and has Willy Brandt kill his former friend.

 Ryan and Cyril's father, Seamus O'Reily, is sent to Oz for murder.
 He unsuccessfully attempts to have Schillinger kill Jahfree Neema, a Black inmate who is dating Seamus' ex-girlfriend.
 Schillinger refuses due to his long-time rivalry with the brothers.
 Seamus attempts to murder Jahfree himself, but is instead stabbed with his own knife and put in the prison hospital, while Jahfree is sent to solitary.
-In a desperate attempt to win back Beecher's love, Keller switches prop knives during the prison production of Macbeth, in which both Schillinger and Beecher have been cast.
+Schillinger is visited by his sister whom he had disowned for marrying a Jewish man and expresses regret upon seeing pictures of his nephews and nieces whom he can never have a relationship with due to his National Socialist ideology.
+In a desperate attempt to win back Beecher's love, Keller switches prop knives during the prison production of Macbeth, in which both Schillinger and Beecher have been cast, as Macbeth and MacDuff respectively.
 Beecher unwittingly stabs Schillinger in the play's climactic scene.
 New warden Martin Querns and Sister Pete conclude that Schillinger's death was an accident.

-Due to the deaths of Schillinger and other Aryan lieutenants, the Brotherhood is reduced to pulling mail room duty; all are wiped out when an anthrax shipment is delivered to Oz in the series finale.
+Due to the deaths of Schillinger and other Aryan lieutenants, and James Robson transferred to Unit F, the Brotherhood is reduced to pulling mail room duty; all are wiped out when an anthrax shipment is delivered to Oz in the series finale.

-Murders committed
+Reception

-Alexander Vogel – Killed by Schillinger and Mark Mack, by hanging his ankles in the gym and carving JEW on his chest.
-Vogel had not done anything specific to offend Schillinger, he simply needed to make a kill – any kill – to restore his reputation after Beecher beat him up.
+TV Guide included him in their 2013 list of The 60 Nastiest Villains of All Time and Rolling Stone has ranked him number 22 of the "40 Greatest TV Villains of All Time".